When planners develop proposals for redesigning a bus network, how do they do it? And when is it necessary?

 This process is important because great network design ideas solve many problems at once, just as a good scientific theory explains lots of data at once.
 The single most common mistake in network planning is to think about only one problem at a time, and look only for solutions to that problem.
 That kind of narrow thinking may be necessary to get from one day to the next, but every 20 years or so (or more often if your city is changing fast) you need to do the larger process I’ve described.

-My preference is to do the core of this process in an intensive professional workshop setting, similar to the design charrette process in urban design.
-Typically, 3-6 people set aside 2-5 days of their time.
+My preference is to do this process in an intensive professional workshop setting, similar to the design charrette process in urban design.
+Typically, about 15 professionals set aside 2-5 days of their time.
 The people need to be a mix of roving consultants like me and staff of the agency being studied, but they all commit to be open-minded, and are encouraged to think about opportunities and not just constraints.

 The point is to break out of the constraint-dominated thought process that often prevails in the daily life of transit agencies.
 This isn’t a comment on anyone’s creativity, but rather an observation about the daily experience of bus network planners.
 Bus agency staffs get very little appreciation, and lots of criticism, no matter what they do, so they tend to become risk-averse cultures.
 When I run a network planning workshop, my first job is to break through that, and encourage the client’s staff to welcome their own insights even if they may seem politically impossible at first glance.

 The workshop room has a large table where we can sit around a drawing in progress.
 On the table is a base map of our study area, covered with either tracing paper or clear acetate, so that we can draw and revise over and over.
 The walls are covered with maps of relevant data about our project.
 There’s also a whiteboard where anyone can sketch out ideas that aren’t ready to go on the map.